-Each year this authority prepares an Annual Governance and Accountability Return (AGAR).
-The AGAR has been published with this notice and it will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
+2. Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
+The AGAR has been published with this notice.
+It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.

-Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records (with certain exceptions) must be made available for inspection by any person interested.
-For the year ended 31st March 2021, these documents will be available on reasonable notice and by appointment with the Clerk to the Council who may be contacted at hessetpc@gmail.com or on 0777 595 6515.
+Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2023, these documents will be available on reasonable notice by application to: